-During the development and now operation of the Pilgangoora Project we engage extensively with the Traditional Owners of the area encompassing the Pilgangoora Project the Nyamal People, and the Kariyarra People who are the Traditional Owners of the surrounding area where regional exploration is undertaken and supporting project infrastructure is located.
+During the development and now operation of the Pilgangoora Project we engage extensively with the Traditional Owners of the area encompassing the Pilgangoora Operation the Nyamal People, and the Kariyarra People who are the Traditional Owners of the surrounding area where regional exploration is undertaken and supporting project infrastructure is located.

 To support these relationships separate agreements are in place with both groups.
 A Native Title Agreement and a Heritage Protection Agreement is in place with the Nyamal People and an Infrastructure Agreement (utilities and access roads) and Heritage Protection Agreement with the Kariyarra People.